mannuelf/lastfm-nodejs-client/SECURITY.md

 ## Supported Versions

-Dependebot alerts have been enabled and security patches to any dependecies will be brought to light and merged manually by maintainer.
+Dependabot alerts have been enabled and security patches to any dependencies will be brought to light and merged manually by maintainer.

 | Version | Supported          |
 | ------- | ------------------ |
 | 1.0.x   | :white_check_mark: |

 ## Reporting a Vulnerability